 The compounding pharmacy error settlement, subject to a confidentiality requirement, was among the largest of its kind for a claim of this sort.

-Fred Pritzker has won millions for his clients in personal injury and wrongful death lawsuits.
-He has been interviewed by The New York Times, The Wall Street Journal, Lawyers USA and other publications.
+Pritzker Hageman attorneys have won millions for our clients in personal injury and wrongful death lawsuits.
+Our attorneys have been interviewed by The New York Times, The Wall Street Journal, Lawyers USA and other publications.
 Our firm is in U.S. World and News Report’s publication The Best Law Firms in America.